M268816/power-repo/notes/PowerApp Coding Conventions.md

 Single record collections are useful for creating mutable variables accessible with dot notation.
 I make sure to only ever init the collection, then change its variables with the Patch() function.
-There is a drawback to this method, to use the dot notation, you need to use the First() function to access the record.
+There is a drawback to this method.
+To use the dot notation, you need to use the First() function to access the record.
 However, through extensive testing, this is the only way to make mutable data structures and variables that can use dot notation.

 - Mutable Records
-    - Use ClearCollect() for initialization.
+    - Use Collect() for initialization.
     - Prefix the collection with 'rec'
     - Use camel case.
     - Set new values with Patch()